vanikanjirangat/Tokenizer_Fairness_Dialect/README.md

 ============
 Intrinsic Analysis
 ------------
-Intrinsic analysis was done using Tokenization Parity and Information Parity metrics on FLORES-200 parallel dataset
+Intrinsic analysis was done using Tokenization Parity and Information Parity metrics on FLORES-200 parallel dataset.

+To evaluate the Tokenization Parity (TP), we adapted the code from https://github.com/AleksandarPetrov/tokenization-fairness.

+To evaluate the Information Parity (IP), we adapted codes from https://github.com/tsalex1992/Information-Parity

 Extrinsic Analysis
 ------------